valr300/OSPaypalIpn/README.md

          . select * from Paypal.Paypal_Stats

  You should see your avatarname and amont paid on the first line.

+ If you get errors, or nothing happen  check your logs :

+     cd /var/log/nginx
+     cat error.log

+If nothing happens and you get no error in the log :

+- make sure you wrote the right email in your !PaypalConfig  ( step 6  business= )
+- and  $my_email_addresses =  in your "ipnconf.php" should be that same email because if the email is not there it will be silently ignored.
+- also make sure you wrote your IPN listener into your account , see step 2

  Some points to consider :